-“I am Tenggerese, and our people are descendants of the 13th-century princes of the Majapahit Kingdom”, the flower seller said as he adjusted his bouquets.
+“I am Tenggerese, and our people are descendants of the 13th-century Majapahit Kingdom”, the flower seller said as he adjusted his bouquets.
 “Please leave these flowers on the crater rim and offer a prayer.
 This offering will make the gods of the mountain very pleased,” he continued.

 “Every day I meet people from all over the world, and ask them to make an offering to the God, the God that has meaning for them.
 For me, as a Hindu, I worship and pray to Ida Sang Hyang Widi Wasa, the Almighty God, along with the three gods Brahma, Visnu and Siwa.
 We welcome all your prayers because God is universal, God is everywhere.”
 With that, he handed me a dainty, colourful dried flower bouquet and a warm nod of encouragement.

 I slowly ascended the 253 steps to the top, clutching my flowers.
 As I got closer and closer to the crater, I indeed felt very connected to the power of this mountain, which is actually an active volcano.
 This was my first opportunity to make an offering to a volcano.

 When I reached the rim of the crater, I was greeted by a smouldering mass of ash-gray steam and gases.
 Staring into the face of an active volcano is a surreal experience.
 I placed my offering on a small stone altar and had my moment with the mountain.
 Before heading back down, I took time to gaze at the dramatic, volcanic wonderland which lay in a vast ancient caldera from which newer volcanoes, including Bromo, have emerged.